vacp2p/research/noise-research/secure-transfer.md

 7. The device `B`:

-    - locally filters new messages addressed to `contentTopic`.
+    - listens to messages sent to `/{application-name}/{application-version}/wakunoise/1/sessions-{shard-id}/proto` and locally filters only those with Waku payload starting with `messageNametag`.
 If any, continues.
     - obtains from decrypting the received message a public key `sA`.
 If `sA` is not a valid public key, the protocol is aborted.
     - performs `DH(sA,eB)` (which updates a symmetric encryption key);
     - performs `DH(sA,sB)` (which updates a symmetric encryption key);